 Named for the Inn’s location as a Shenandoah Valley bed and breakfast, the Shenandoah Suite is a beautiful space in which to enjoy a Virginia getaway.
 In the suite's main room, a still-life tapestry hangs on the wall above the queen sleigh bed.
 A lounge chair and ottoman make a cozy nook for reading beside the built-in bookcase and gas-log fireplace — with its authentic period arched iron surround.
-The Empire sofa is set on a needlepoint rug.
+The Empire sofa provides additional seating.
 The entire room is wrapped in soft shades of cream, beige, and misty green with accents of burgundy and light blue.

 A second room offers further Shenandoah Valley lodging, with a single bed for a third person, or as an option for two people sleeping separately.
 This room is periwinkle, with antique hanging light fixtures and an extra sink/vanity in addition to the shower bathroom.

 Beyond is a sun porch sitting area decorated as a conservatory with potted plants, palm wallpaper, and a wicker rocker beside the Victorian oak lamp table.
 (To host a family of four, a rollaway bed can be set up in the sun porch).

 1868 Magnolia House Inn’s Shenandoah Suite features a private bath with shower and extra vanity area, air conditioning and WiFi Internet access.